-Fractional L\'evy processes (fLp) generalize fractional Brownian motion (fBm) in a natural way.
-It is well-known (e.g. \cite{Decreusefond1999} or \cite{ST}) that fBm can be defined as a convolution of Brownian motion with a Volterra-type kernel.
-Two such kernels with fractional parameter $d\in (-0.5,0.5)$ are the Mandelbrot-van-Ness kernel, which leads to fBm on $\R$ and the Molchan-Golosov kernel, which results in fBm on $\R_+=[0,\infty)$.
+Fractional L\'evy processes (fLp) generalise fractional Brownian motion (fBm) in a natural way.
+The fBm has a long history, for instance, it is well-known that fBm can be defined as a stochastic integral of a Volterra-type kernel with respect to Brownian motion.
+Two such kernels with fractional parameter $d\in (-0.5,0.5)$ are the Mandelbrot-van-Ness kernel, which leads to fBm on $\R$, and the Molchan-Golosov kernel, which results in fBm on $\R_+=[0,\infty)$, see e.g. Chapter~3 in \citet{mishura2018}.
 Such Gaussian processes have continuous sample paths, stationary increments, and they are self-similar.
 Moreover, they can model long range dependence for $d>0$.